About Us

 Our History

 Rose was an inspiring woman who went through a lot of strife during the Nazi era in Germany.
-Watch the video of an interview with her one year before she passed away.
+Watch the video, right, of an interview with her one year before she passed away.
 She details the life before, during, and after Hitler's reign.

 • Rose McGarrigle, Founder of Hope House.